nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `add task TASK_NAME`

 Examples:
-*  `add task bake with butter` will add a task with the name "bake with butter" to the current team's task list.
+*  `add task "bake with butter"` will add a task with the name "bake with butter" to the current team's task list.
 *  `add task fry` will add a task with the name "fry" to the current team's task list.

 ### Assign task to team member: `assign task`